8 Best Outdoor Golf Launch Monitors – 2026 Reviews & Buying Guide

 Have you ever wanted to know which launch monitor Tiger Woods uses?
 That would be the Full Swing KIT, an advanced radar-based launch monitor built at Woods’ request and according to his standards.

 Full Swing developed the KIT over the course of many years in collaboration with Woods, who sought a launch monitor that he could take to the range and that he could count on as much as his indoor Full Swing Pro Series simulator.
+The launch monitor is also used by top players like Jon Rahm and world-class instructors.

 The KIT is a radar-based launch monitor that provides an array of club and ball parameters, with no stickers or alignment aids required.
 Its accuracy is comparable to higher-end launch monitors while being thousands of dollars less expensive.